ygnoh/refactoring-training/README.md

 ## When to refactor

-If there is a [CodeSmell](https://martinfowler.com/bliki/CodeSmell.html), IT'S TIME TO REFACTOR!
+If there is a [CodeSmell](https://martinfowler.com/bliki/CodeSmell.html), it's likely time to refactor!

 ### Kinds of CodeSmell
 1. Mysterious Name